 The Palma City Airport (PMI) is the main airport for the whole island of Majorca and is serviced daily by direct flights from airports around the UK.
 Plenty of low-cost airlines operate to flights to Palma Majorca, so there are usually some great deals available, though you'll need to book well in advance for peak periods.

 If you're in Majorca on a package holiday then check with your tour operator whether a transfer to the resort is included in the price.
 Taxis are available at the airport or you can book car hire for collection if you'd like your own set of wheels on Majorca.
 If you're heading into Palma town then you can use public transport.
 Palma Majorca Airport is only nine kilometres outside the city centre and the there is a direct bus services into town every 15 minutes.
 It'll only set you back a couple of euros too.

 Palma is well serviced by the local bus service with routes all over the city, especially around the city centre and to the nearby beaches, making it easy to mix sightseeing and beach-based relaxation.
 Alternatively roads are pretty traffic-free and easy to negotiatio on Majorca so car hire is a good option, especially if you plan to explore the rest of the island too.

 There are trains from the station at Placa Espanya to all the main resorts and towns on Majorca.
+You can easily head to major resorts like Palma Nova and Magaluf, as well as small towns such as Sencelles and Valldemosa.
 You could also hop on the ferry services from Palma to Valencia, Ibiza, Barcelona and Denia.